GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 1. Navigate inside chroot to `/opt/gluu/jetty/casa/`
 1. Create an empty file named `.administrable` (ie. `touch .administrable`)
+1. Run `chown casa:casa .administrable` (do this only if you are on FIPS environment)
 1. Logout in case you have an open browser session

 !!!
 Warning